 One maintenance window per cluster

 You can only configure a single maintenance window per cluster.
 Configuring a new maintenance window overwrites the previous one.

 When configuring and viewing maintenance windows, times are shown differently depending on the tool you are using:

 When configuring maintenance windows

-you cannot specify a timezone.
-UTC is used when using the
+--maintenance-window flag, you cannot specify a time zone.
+UTC is used when

-the API, and Google Cloud Console displays times using the local timezone.
+gcloud tool or the API, and Google Cloud Console displays times

 When viewing maintenance windows